raid-guild/handbook/docs/discord-bots.md

 [https://docs.friendtime.ml/](https://docs.friendtime.ml/)

-To set your timezone type "-ft map" After that, you will be taken to a map where you can select your time zone.
+To set your timezone type `-ft map`.
+After that, you will be taken to a map where you can select your time zone.
 Copy the name of your time zone and paste it as a comment.

 ```jsx
 -ft set <pasted time zone>